 After traversing the viaduct, the #7 uses a conventional steel elevated structure atop Roosevelt Avenue all the way to Mets-Willets Point.
-Along this stretch we make one brief stop - at the 61st Street Woodside Station where the #7 crosses over the Long Island Rail Road, a major transfer point between both services.
+Roosevelt Avenue did not exist prior to the #7 line construction, as it was expressly designed (pun intended!) to be the #7 line route.
+Along this stretch take note of the 61st Street Woodside Station where the #7 crosses over the Long Island Rail Road.
+This is a major transfer point between both services.
 The #7 station opened April 21, 1917.
-The LIRR had been there since the 1860s, but as part of the subway project its route was straightened to eliminate some reverse curves and a dangerous grade crossing about a mile to the east, where the LIRR tracks cross over Queens Boulevard.
+The LIRR had been there since the 1860s, but as part of the subway project its route was straightened in 1914 to eliminate some reverse curves and a dangerous grade crossing about a mile to the east, where the LIRR tracks cross over Queens Boulevard.
 So the current LIRR-#7 Woodside joint stop is a product of the LIRR grade elimination.